patreshubham94/CalculatorExercise/addition.md

    Given the calculator is turned on

-   When I enter 1st number and then plus sign then 2nd number and then again plus and again number.
+   When I enter 1st number and then plus sign.
+   And then 2nd number and then again plus and again number.
    And then after last number is entered, then I enter equals.

    Then I get addition of all the numbers in the above list.